KohaILS/koha-manual-zh-cn/source/acquisitions.rst

    -  **Important**

-          If the item is created upon orderinf, you will not be able to edit the quantity manually, you must click 'Add item' below the item form to add as many items as you're ordering.
+          If the item is created upon ordering, you will not be able to edit the quantity manually, you must click 'Add item' below the item form to add as many items as you're ordering.